raspberri05/vault/Mathematics 161 A/2 - Chapter 2.md

 Consider an experiment with equally likely outcomes

-The sample space $S is always finite
+The sample space $S$ is always finite

 Let $A$ be an event